-GOP congressmen tell Blinken to resign during heated Afghanistan hearing
+Multiple GOP congressmen tell Blinken to resign during heated Afghanistan hearing

-Blinken told by congressman that resigning over botched Afghanistan withdrawal 'would be leadership'
+Rep Zeldin told him resigning over botched Afghanistan withdrawal 'would be leadership'

-Two different Republican congressmen told Secretary of State Antony Blinken to his face on Monday that he should resign over his handling of the U.S. military withdrawal from Afghanistan.
+Three different Republican congressmen told Secretary of State Antony Blinken to his face on Monday that he should resign over his handling of the U.S. military withdrawal from Afghanistan.

 During a hearing of the House Foreign Affairs Committee, in which Blinken testified, Rep. Joe Wilson, R-S.C., blamed the Biden administration for allowing the Taliban to take over Afghanistan and turning it into a "safe haven for murderous terrorists."